 What do Hospice and Palliative Medicine Obstetrics & Gynecology Physicians do?

-Hospice and Palliative Medicine Obstetrics & Gynecology (OB/GYN) physicians provide expert care for patients with severe or life-limiting illnesses, such as gynecologic cancer or complex fetal conditions.
+Hospice and Palliative Medicine, Obstetrics & Gynecology (OB/GYN), and other physicians provide expert care for patients with severe or life-limiting illnesses, such as gynecologic cancer or complex fetal conditions.

 They focus on improving quality of life by managing physical, psychological, and spiritual suffering through an interdisciplinary team approach.